rajeshdchikkala/Angular/README.md

 	   => Example: component is product ==> product.component.ts, product.component.ts , product.component.ts.
 	      These 3 files will be transpiled to get "product.js" which will be residing in main.js.
    -> SYNTAX TO CREATE COMPONENT: ng generate component <component-name> OR ng g c <component-name>
-   -> Create a component as Root Component:
+   ### Create a component as Root Component:
        => In App.module.ts with @ngModule wehave Bootstrap tag where we need o change with our newly defined component i.e. take our AppModule and add new module.
-	   => in index.html, changethe component name with '<app-first></app-first>'
+	   => in index.html, changethe component name with "<app-first> </app-first>"

-10)Use of ng-container
+## Use of ng-container
-   -> The <ng-container> allows us to use structural directives without any extra element, making sure that the only DOM changes being applied are those dictated by the directives themselves.
+   -> The <ng-container> allows us to use structural directives without any extra element,
+      making sure that the only DOM changes being applied are those dictated by the directives themselves.

-11)Directives:
+## Directives:
    -> Mainly used to manipulate DOM , which will be creating ,parsing and reconstruct the DOM.
    -> Its common business logic which can be used across the application.
    -> There are two types of directies
-      => PREDEFINED DIRECTIVES :- Directives which are created by Angular framework.
+      ### PREDEFINED DIRECTIVES :-
+	        Directives which are created by Angular framework.
 	        Predefined directives are categorized into 3 types.
+		 #### STRUCTURAL DIRECTIVES:
-		 (a)STRUCTURAL DIRECTIVES: This will start with '*' Symmbol= >Mostly used for manipulating the DOM
+		    This will start with '*' Symmbol= >Mostly used for manipulating the DOM
+		    ##### Examples:
-		    Examples: (i) *ngIf => This will check whether to render the DOM element based on conditions.
+			          (i) *ngIf => This will check whether to render the DOM element based on conditions.
 			          (ii)*ngFor=>This will iterate collection data structure,DOM will automatically rendered with collection.

 	  => CUSTOM DIRECTIVES :- Directives which are devloped by developer